Kernel-Labs-AI/awt/README.md

 cd /path/to/your/repo
 awt init

+# Add .awt to your .gitignore file
+printf "\n.awt\n" >> .gitignore

 # Start a new task
 awt task start --agent=claude --title="Add user authentication"
 # Output: Task ID, branch name, worktree path

-# Work in the worktree
+# Work in the worktree; coding agents can use this as their cwd
 cd .awt/wt/<task-id>
 # Make changes...

+# Run dev server for the worktree
+awt task exec <task-id> -- npm run dev

 # Commit changes
 awt task commit <task-id> -m "Implement login endpoint"

-# Sync with base branch
+# Pull in changes from main with a rebase
 awt task sync <task-id>

 # Complete and hand off (push + create PR)